 Every year, the City of Kalamazoo publishes a Water Quality Report in compliance with the Safe Drinking Water Act.
 However, much of the information provided in this report, along with additional monitoring and testing conducted throughout the year, are provided as an extra service to our customers.
 The City is also in compliance with the Safe Drinking Water Act Lead & Copper Rule and has had a proactive annual lead and copper service replacement program for over twenty years.
 The City's laboratory also offers free water testing for concerned customers testing by calling (269) 337-8550.

 The City of Kalamazoo Water Reclamation Plant (KWRP) provides treatment services to more than 150,000 residents in 18 Kalamazoo-area municipal jurisdictions.
 The KWRP uses an innovative treatment system to treat a variety of pollutants in concentrations that most other plants cannot.
 The plant incorporates powdered activated carbon (PAC) treatment into its secondary process, which enables treatment of wastewater from a variety of industries without the need for pretreatment.
 More information about the KWRP and wastewater treatment is available here.

 Leaf Collection begins October 30The City of Kalamazoo's annual leaf collection program will begin on October 30 and run through December 8.
 During this time each household will have two pickups, one towards the beginning and one towards the end of the program.
 During this time, residents can place LEAVES ONLY in piles or in paper bags out on the curb for collection.
-Please note that this program differs from the brush and April Spring Cleanup in that only leaves are accepted (twigs, branches and other yard waste must be removed).
-Please avoid placing leaves near mailboxes, utility poles, landscaped areas, or over or directly… Read More
+Residents can place any volume of leaves, sticks smaller than 3” diameter, grass clippings or other organic debris as part of this program.
+We ask that residents push the organic material to the curb lawn where it will be picked up by… Read More